nodd-tools/pycocowriter/CONTRIBUTING.md

 ## :medal_sports: Certificate of Origin

-WHEN YOU SUBMIT CODE TO THIS REPOSITORY, YOU AGREE TO LICENSE YOUR CODE UNDER [THE LICENSE][LICENSE]
+WHEN YOU SUBMIT CODE TO THIS REPOSITORY, YOU AGREE TO LICENSE YOUR CODE UNDER [THE LICENSE](LICENSE)

 *Developer's Certificate of Origin 1.1*